 Clean and Sparkly

-Before whisking make sure your whisk and bowl are sparkling clean and grease free.Continue to 7 of 14 below.
+Before whisking make sure your whisk and bowl are sparkling clean and grease-free.

 Slowly Does It